rentfrow/DAQ_Logger/README.md

 - Cannot use VXI-11 protocol as those port addresses have been blocked in the internal network.
 Internal telnet port addresses (5024) have not been block so those addresses will be used.
 - Must work on Linux and Windows console terminals.
 Going for lean and easy to use.
+- Must have separate configuration files for each test
+- The configuration files could be editable in the program

 Usage: <TBD>